Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

 end
 ```

-We first get a method instance from the julia runtime and ask CPUCompiler to give us the corresponding LLVM IR
+We first get a method instance from the julia runtime and ask GPUCompiler to give us the corresponding LLVM IR
 for our given job, i.e. for our target architecture.
 We don't use any libraries and we can't run codegen, but julia specific
 optimizations sure would be nice.
 They're also required for us, since they remove obviously dead code regarding the julia runtime,
 which we neither want nor can call into.
 If it would remain in the IR, we'd error out when trying to build our ASM, due to the missing